Common Applicant Questions

 - Night hours are from 9 pm-7am

-- First year residents have 1 block/week of night float, third year residents have 3 blocks of night float, and second and fourth year residents have 4 blocks of night float.
+- First year residents have 1 week of night float, third year residents have 3 weeks of night float, and second and fourth year residents have 4 weeks of night float.

 - You are assigned with another resident